robertmuth/Cwerg/README.md

 ### plan 9 cc

 * implemented in C
-* not the easiest to configure
+* had trouble configuring but did not spend a lot of time with it
-* mulltiple target: x86, x86-64, sparc, power, power-64, mips, arm
+* multiple target: x86, x86-64, sparc, power, power-64, mips, arm

 Links